 5. Bar-Kays - Open Up Your Heart

-And so Londoners in the late 80s were spoiled for choice: beyond LWR and Kiss was a multitude of stations playing the sort of grooves the street wanted to hear: TKO, City Radio, lithium cheapest price, Solar Radio, Studio FM, Cheapest lithium, Laser 88.4fm, WLIB and Horizon all offered a breath of fresh air to a London which was choking on a force-fed diet of Sam Fox, Su Pollard and Shakin' Stevens.
+And so Londoners in the late 80s were spoiled for choice: beyond LWR and Kiss was a multitude of stations playing the sort of grooves the street wanted to hear: TKO, City Radio, buy generic lithium, Solar Radio, Studio FM, Buy lithium us, Laser 88.4fm, WLIB and Horizon all offered a breath of fresh air to a London which was choking on a force-fed diet of Sam Fox, Su Pollard and Shakin' Stevens.

 BBC censors would analyse a song to see if it contained any bass and if so, deem it unfit